Administer a Level Screener or Prescreener

 To learn more about how to administer a Level Screener, watch the video or read the step-by-step guide below.

 Select a Level Screener

-Access the Level Screener or the Prescreener by selecting the Level Screener button on the Student Overview.
+Access the Foundational Prescreener, the Quick Word List Screener, or Screener Passages by selecting the Level Screener button on the Student Overview.

 1. Choose a Level Screener

-Select a level screener by choosing one of the leveled passage icons near the top of the screen.
+Select a screener passage by choosing one of the leveled passage icons the on the screen.
 The Reading Level and Grade range for each screener is listed underneath the passage icon.
-Select a passage icon to preview the text.

 If you think your student might be too early in their reading development to attempt one of the level screener passages shown, select the Prescreener.